 FAQsHow do I get started?

-Go to the secure SWAP-200 Online section of our website and create an account (select SWAP-200 Online from the from the Start Assessment menu).
-You can then complete a SWAP-200 assessment online—a brief tutorial explains how.
-You will receive a comprehensive assessment report (pdf file) when you complete the assessment.Which assessment report should I choose?
+Go to the secure SWAP-200 Online section of our website and create an account (from the Start Assessment menu, select SWAP-200 Online).
+You can then complete a SWAP-200 assessment—a brief tutorial explains how.
+You will receive a comprehensive assessment report when you complete the assessment.Which assessment report should I choose?

 The Clinical Interpretive Report is geared toward clinical assessment and treatment.
 It provides extensive narrative interpretation of all SWAP-200 scores along with personality diagnoses, clinical case formulations, and treatment recommendations. view sample Clinical Interpretive Report